 Mission Accomplished on April 9, 2011

-Growing up in Connecticut and Maryland, Kenny is grateful for his family and the support of their community and their church.
-Kenny enjoys working on cars and with circuits and wiring; his tools being counted as some of his prized possessions.
-He hopes to obtain a college degree and continue to work in the electrical or automotive fields.
+Growing up in Connecticut and Maryland, Kenny chose to build his home in Fredericksburg, Va.
+He was grateful for his family and the support of his community and church.
+Kenny enjoyed working on cars and with circuits and wiring; his tools being counted as some of his prized possessions.
+He was thankful to have enough room in his garage to work on cars.

-When asked if there was anything he would like to say to those who made his specially adapted home possible, Sgt Lyon expressed his thanks for the prayers and support that continues to help him in his recovery stating, “Having a handicapped accessible home makes me more independent in my daily activities.
-Having had experiences post-injury with feeling helpless, I know how overwhelming that can be… I will never have to feel that feeling again in my handicapped accessible home… I am forever grateful.”
+When asked if there was anything he would like to say to those who made his specially adapted custom home possible, Sgt Lyon expressed his thanks for the prayers and support that continues to help him in his recovery stating, “The impact you have cannot be overstated.
+My injury changed a lot in my life, but because of this home I am reminded daily of what I can do, vs. what I cannot.
+That feeling is my motivation to accomplish things.
+Thank you, again!”